MattThommes/amplify-react-app/readme/README.dev.md

 const { handler } = require('./amplify/backend/function/matttest202601228c62084b/src/index');
 ```

-Update the [index.jsx](../src/index.jsx) constant for the local API:
+Update these two files: [index.jsx](../src/index.jsx) and [App.jsx](../src/App.jsx) constant for the local API to the new API name for your app:

 ```
 const API_NAME = 'apirest1';